drshahizan/software-engineering/materials/module4/drshahizan/readme.md

 In the context of an academic course registration system, the requirements engineering process should focus on ensuring that the system provides an intuitive and efficient user interface for students and faculty members to browse and register for courses, as well as for administrators to manage course scheduling and student records.
 The system should also be designed to handle large volumes of data and be scalable to accommodate future growth in the university's student population.

+## Stakeholders
+Stakeholders in an academic course registration system can be broadly categorized into three groups:

+### 1. Students
+Students are the primary users of the course registration system.
+They need to be able to search for courses, register for classes, drop or swap classes, and view their schedules.
+They also need to be able to view their grades and academic records.

+### 2. Faculty Members
+Faculty members are responsible for managing their courses and grading students.
+They need to be able to view their course rosters, submit grades, and communicate with students.
+They may also need to view student records to identify any academic issues.

+### 3. University Administrators
+University administrators are responsible for managing the overall academic operations of the university.
+They need to be able to monitor course availability, manage course scheduling and capacity, and view student enrollment data.
+They may also need to view student records for reporting and compliance purposes.

+Other stakeholders may include academic advisors, department chairs, and IT staff who are responsible for maintaining and updating the course registration system.

+Understanding the needs and requirements of these stakeholders is crucial for designing a course registration system that is user-friendly, efficient, and meets the academic needs of the university.
+It is important to involve stakeholders in the requirements gathering and validation process to ensure that the system meets their expectations and addresses their pain points.
 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/software-engineering/issues) for any improvements, suggestions or errors in the content.